dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 For our first temperature example, let's estimate the speed of air molecules.

 We will then use that knowledge to estimate the speed of sound.
 Because the speed 𝑣 of air molecules is a result of thermal energy, it depends on 𝑘B𝑇.
-But 𝑣 and 𝑘B𝑇—two quantities made from two independent dimensions—cannot make a dimensionless group.
+But 𝑣 and 𝑘B𝑇 — two quantities made from two independent dimensions — cannot make a dimensionless group.
 We need one more quantity: the mass 𝑚 of an air molecule.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae